corgi-vision/skin-cancer-detection/README.md

 ### Kaggle ISIC 2024 challange

 In this project, we will develop image-based algorithms to identify histologically confirmed skin cancer cases with single-lesion crops from 3D total body photos (TBP).
 The image quality resembles close-up smartphone photos, which are regularly submitted for telehealth purposes.
-Your binary classification algorithm could be used in settings without access to specialized care and improve triage for early skin cancer detection.
-We had a large dataset of images, and for every image we are able to use some metadata about the patient, leisure and the picture.
-We choosed some, which ones we thought might be important, as it shown below
+We have a large dataset of images, and for every image, we can use some metadata about the patient and the leisure.

 ### Used metadata: